-With a family heritage in construction and as a qualified builder himself, Mike Holmes established Holmes Architecture as an architectural design practice, while completing the Masters of Architecture programme at Victoria University.
-Working on complex residential and commercial projects fostered an affinity with built form, and Holmes Architecture was initiated through connecting this intimate knowledge of the construction process with an intuition and passion for architecture and design.
+With a family background in construction and as a qualified builder himself, Mike established Holmes Architecture in 2011 while completing the Master of Architecture programme at Victoria University.

-Mike’s approach to the design process is fluid and intuitive, although his non-linear approach is always coupled with a strong sense of identity, purpose and process – “Establishing identity is fundamental to the creative process and establishing who you, and your clients are, will ensure a clear project vision.”
+“Establishing identity is fundamental to the creative process, and establishing who you and your clients are will ensure a clear project vision.”

 Mike believes that architecture is communication in both practice and product – “The spark that delivers an initial design insight is a relatively brief moment in the process.
 The practise of architecture is then the communication of this brief and intense moment.
 What elevates buildings to architecture is when a designer has something worthwhile to say and does so in an insightful and honest way.”

 His ultimate aim with Holmes Architecture is to achieve elegant, unexpected and delightful design solutions through balancing function, construction and efficiency with deep empathy for site, context and client.

 When he’s not busy growing the practice, Mike enjoys catching up with family and friends, getting out of town and dabbling in a bit of DJing.

 Favourite quote: “The secret of getting ahead is getting started” – Mark Twain.